Adult Speech and Language Therapy

 - Level 5 Minced and moist diet

 - Level 6 Soft and bite sized diet

 These dysphagia diets follow national descriptors.
 The descriptors were developed by the National Patient Safety Agency Dysphagia Expert Reference Group jointly with Cardiff and Vale University Health Board.
 The diets are approved by the British Dietetic Association, the Royal College of Speech and Language Therapists, Hospital Caterers Association and the National Nurses Nutrition Group.

 To safely swallow normal drinks the throat muscles must be in excellent working order.
 Swallowing is a very complicated process, which involves a series of muscles working together quickly to ensure your airway closes.
 If the muscles are weak, liquid may ‘go down the wrong way’ which can lead to chest infections or aspiration pneumonia which can be fatal.

 To reduce the risks of drinks entering the lungs, a speech and language therapist may recommend thickening your drinks using a fluid thickener.
-To thicken fluids, a thickening powder is added to fluids.
+To thicken fluids, they are mixed with a thickening powder.
 If required this thickener is prescribed by a GP or a doctor in hospital.
 The thickener does not contain any medicine or nutrition.
 It can reduce the risks of fluids going the wrong way as when fluids are thicker, they move more slowly which gives the muscles time to work and therefore makes it easier to swallow safely.

 A speech and language therapist will determine what consistency your fluids need to be to allow them to be safely swallowed and will advise you how much thickener is needed.
 It is essential to follow this guidance including the measuring and mixing instructions.
 There are different types of thickener.

-To describe different types of consistency, different terms are used.
-In Lincolnshire your therapist may refer to
+To describe different types of consistency, different terms are used:

 Please click on the links below for further information and guidance as to how to safely prepare thickened fluids.